Skip to main content

 openssl, curlanyGenerate secrets, poll healthchecks.

-Disk~6 GBSidecar image (~2 GB), Garage data, control-plane image.
+Disk~6 GBSidecar image (~2 GB), Garage data, control-plane image, build cache.

 The install script's preflight stage checks all of these and prints platform-aware install hints if any are missing.